marcietolbert/Email-Investigations/Exciting-Collaboration-Opportunity.md

 Based on the combination of brand impersonation, deceptive domain structure, lack of email authentication, and supporting IP reputation data, this email is assessed to be a phishing attempt.

-The recipient did not report responding to the email
+The recipient did not report responding to the email.

 ### Who, What, When, Where, Why, How